 We highly recommend that you read the following FAQs and the TTP Handbook before considering this training programme.
 If there are any questions that are not answered here then you are welcome to email us at firstname.lastname@example.org.

 Due to Covid-19 the Mindfulness Network now offers trainings online.
 Our experience is that our training process is effective online – and although there is some loss in not being together in person, it is wonderful that we can continue in this new context.
 We host training online via our e-learning platform called the Mindfulness Network Community – a safe space for participants to access course materials and connect with the training team.
 We will enrol you onto the training course and we strongly encourage you to log into your account and familiarise yourself with the environment well in advance of the starting date so that you can begin the training feeling prepared.
-Sessions will be hosted via Zoom and participants must commit to the entire training.
+Sessions will be hosted via Zoom.
 You can read more about the experience of taking part in online training in this blog post written by a recent trainee.